Diamondbacks a perfect 4-0 against Phillies after 8-7 win

-PHILADELPHIA (AP) — Carson Kelly hit a two run-homer and drove in three runs, Nick Ahmed added a two-run blast and Zac Gallen pitched five strong innings in his first start in his hometown, leading the Arizona Diamondbacks to an 8-7 win over the slumping Philadelphia Phillies on Thursday night.
+PHILADELPHIA (AP) — Carson Kelly hit a two run-homer and drove in three runs, Nick Ahmed added a two-run blast, Christian Walker had a career-high four hits and Zac Gallen pitched five strong innings in his first start in his hometown, leading the Arizona Diamondbacks to an 8-7 win over the slumping Philadelphia Phillies on Thursday night.

 Asdrubal Cabrera, Josh Rojas and Drew Ellis had RBI singles as the Diamondbacks pounded Phillies pitching for 15 hits.

-Gallen (2-7), who grew up in nearby Pennsauken, New Jersey, needed 103 pitches to get through five innings.
+Gallen (2-7), who grew up in nearby Pennsauken, New Jersey, didn’t get any meatballs before the game, but he was energized by the nearly 100 friends and relatives he had in attendance for his first start in Philadelphia.

+“It was a lot of fun,” Gallen said.
+“It didn’t matter if we won or lost, just to have so much heartfelt support there for me was great.
+It worked out because we won.”

+Gallen needed 103 pitches to get through five innings.
 He allowed just three hits and no earned runs while striking out six.

 It’s been a long year for Arizona (44-85), but the Diamondbacks have been perfect against the Phillies this season, winning all four contests, so far.
 Since 2017, Arizona is 18-5 against Philadelphia, the best record against the Phillies of any team in baseball in that span.